Skip to main content

 Expected clauses in the contribution agreement

-The Template Contribution Agreement will be available with the application materials on the program website.
-Applicants are required to review the Template Contribution Agreement prior to submitting their application, and if successful, are expected to execute a contribution agreement in substantially the same form.
+The Template Contribution Agreement may be requested by sending an email to parip@peelregion.ca.
+Applicants should review the Template Contribution Agreement prior to submitting their application.
+If successful, applicants will be required to execute a contribution agreement in substantially the same form.

-We are open to funding more than 1 application.
-The number of applications funded will depend on the types of applications we receive, and the funding available to us.
+We are open to funding more than one application.
+The number of applications funded will depend on the pool of eligible applications we receive, and the funding available to us.

 Funding timelines